Live Webinar on May 26: The Missed Diagnosis: ADHD and Autism in Smart Kids and Adults

 - Recognize ADHD impairments in those who are very bright, but not hyperactive

-- Understand Asperger syndrome as a chronic problem in reading others’ emotions and figuring out social interactions
+- Understand autism as a chronic problem in reading others’ emotions and figuring out social interactions

 - Recognize the differences between Asperger syndrome and classic autism